-COSMIC is a software sizing methodology.
-It is applicable to business, real-time and infrastructure software at any level of decomposition (from a whole software system down to a single re-usable component or a user story).
+COSMIC function points are the unit of measure of software functional size.
+The process of measuring software size is called functional size measurement (FSM).
+COSMIC functional size measurement is applicable to business, real-time and infrastructure software at any level of decomposition (from a whole software system down to a single re-usable component or a user story).
 It is independent of the technology or processes used to develop the system.
 It is an ISO standard.
 It is a refined improvement over its predecessors (IFPUG and Mark II FP).
 The unit of size is the COSMIC Function Point or CFP

 - Estimate project duration